agrostar/zzapi-vscode/README.md

    * In the File Open dialog, choose the Postman collection you exported in the first step
    * The command will open a new editor window and place the converted YAML.
 Save it to a file with a `.zzb` extension
    * If you have used variables in Postman, you have to create a `.zzv` file (or a `variables` block in the bundle itself).
 Sorry, we don't support importing Postman environment yet.
 5. You will see a Code Lense above each named request for running the request.
-You will also see a Code Lens above the `requests` node, to run all the requests sequenctially.
+You will also see a Code Lens above the `requests` node, to run all the requests sequentially.
 Click on these to execute them and see the response.

 ## Detailed Usage